ocurrent/macos-infra/README-rsync.md

 Homebrew, a macOS system package manager, is not so willing to be installed anywhere.
 [You can do it](https://docs.brew.sh/Installation#untar-anywhere), but as they say:

-> ...do yourself a favour and install to /usr/local on macOS Intel, /opt/homebrew on macOS ARM ...
+> ...do yourself a favour and install to `/usr/local` on macOS Intel, `/opt/homebrew` on macOS ARM ...
 Pick another prefix at your peril!

 ### Tricking Homebrew with FUSE

 We want to have multiple Homebrew installations that all believe they are installed in `/usr/local`.
-Without this, Homebrew can't use "bottles" which are pre-built binaries making builds much faster.
+Without this, Homebrew can't use "bottles," which are pre-built binaries making builds much faster.

 The proposed solution is to mount a FUSE (filesystem in userspace) filesystem onto `/usr/local` which intercepts calls and redirects them based on who the calling user is.
-Since macOS Catalina this requires [System Integrity Protection (SIP) to be disabled](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection).
+Since macOS Catalina, this requires [System Integrity Protection (SIP) to be disabled](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection).

 <p align="center">
 <img style="width:40%" src="./docs/fuse.svg" alt="A diagram showing the mapping from /usr/local to the calling user's home directory."/>
 </p>

-FUSE luckily supplies all calls with a `fuse_context` which provides the `uid` of the calling user.
+FUSE luckily supplies all calls with a `fuse_context`, which provides the `uid` of the calling user.
 We can use this to redirect to the correct home directory.
-This is what the [obuilder-fs](https://github.com/patricoferris/obuilder-fs) filesystem does.
-The implementation ensures that it is mounted and all calls to `/usr/local` are redirected.
-This does have some cost, but in practice most packages make use of a few core system dependencies.
+This is what the [`obuilder-fs`](https://github.com/patricoferris/obuilder-fs) filesystem does.
+The implementation ensures that it is mounted, and all calls to `/usr/local` are redirected.
+This does have some cost, but in practice, most packages make use of a few core system dependencies.

 ### Rsyncing to Home

-With the scheme described above, each user's home directory is easy to find as it is based on the `uid`.
+With the scheme described above, each user's home directory is easy to find, as it is based on the `uid`.
 One problem though is that for each build step (`run`, `copy`...) we take a snapshot so we can later restore from it.
 This means we need to sync the home directory with the snapshot.
 This is also important for packages that are not relocatable (at the time of writing `ocamlfind` is an example).

 The workaround is to `rsync` the snapshot from the store to the user's home directory every time we execute a step.
 This is exactly what happens in this [code in the macOS sandbox implementation](https://github.com/patricoferris/obuilder/blob/8c3f200b519ad14a5f70787e42f59ec7db229d3c/lib/sandbox.macos.ml#L61).

 ### Docker-esque Base Images

 OBuilder spec files start with a `(from ...)` stage.
 This identifies the image that should be used as a basis for the build.
-In OCaml-related projects this tends to be one of the [docker base images](https://base-images.ocamllabs.io/).
+In OCaml-related projects, this tends to be one of the [Docker base images](https://base-images.ocamllabs.io/).

-In order to minimise the amount of additional logic that would be needed for macOS inside things like [ocaml-ci](https://ci.ocamllabs.io/), [opam-repo-ci](https://github.com/ocurrent/opam-repo-ci) and [opam-health-check](http://check.ocamllabs.io/), it makes sense for the macOS version to be as similar as possible to the docker base images.
+In order to minimise the amount of additional logic that would be needed for macOS inside things like [ocaml-ci](https://ci.ocamllabs.io/), [opam-repo-ci](https://github.com/ocurrent/opam-repo-ci), and [opam-health-check](http://check.ocamllabs.io/), it makes sense for the macOS version to be as similar as possible to the Docker base images.

 This includes:

- - Having both `opam.2.0.X` and `opam.2.1.X` installed and ready to use by sym-linking to `/usr/local/bin/opam` (a.k.a `~/local/bin/opam`).
+ - Having both `opam.2.0.X` and `opam.2.1.X` installed and ready to use by sym-linking to `/usr/local/bin/opam` (a.k.a. `~/local/bin/opam`).
- - Being clever (thanks @kit-ty-kate) with the `.bash_profile` script to reuse the name of the base image (i.e. `(from "macos-homebrew-ocaml-4.11")`) to setup things like the path to the system compiler.
-This means the Obuilder specs don't need to worry about the OCluster worker implementation details.
+ - Being clever (thanks @kit-ty-kate) with the `.bash_profile` script to reuse the name of the base image (i.e., `(from "macos-homebrew-ocaml-4.11")`) to setup things like the path to the system compiler.
+This means the OBuilder specs don't need to worry about the OCluster worker implementation details.

 Given what macOS actually needs is a directory ready to copy into the home directory of the user, there's also a [simple copying implementation of this initial `(from ...)` stage (the `FETCHER`)](https://github.com/patricoferris/obuilder/blob/macos-v2/lib/user_temp.ml).
-However, the Docker fetcher also works if the image is formatted in particular way, more on this below.
+However, the Docker fetcher also works if the image is formatted in particular way.
+More on this below.

 ## OCluster macOS Worker